2023 Most Popular Medicine Doctor's Degree Schools in the Southeast Region

 Full Medicine at Augusta University Report

 Out of the 36 schools in the Southeast Region that were part of this year’s ranking, University of South Carolina - Columbia landed the # 2 spot on the list.
-Located in the city of Columbia, UofSC is a public school with a very large student population.
+Located in the city of Columbia, UofSC is a public college with a very large student population.

 About 50% of the students majoring in medicine at the school are women while 50% are male.